Rui-Alexander-Sun/UCL-LaTeX-Dissertation-Template-APA7/README.md

 ## Features

-1. A cover page with a cool UCL banner
+1. A cover page with a UCL banner (cool!)
 2. Automatically generated Table of Contents (with optional hyperlinks)
 3. Automatically generated List of Figures (with optional hyperlinks)
 4. Templates of figures, three part tables and a table of demographic information